 Downtown L.A. is booming. with a lot more than just skyscrapers to look at these days.
 There’s a delightful quixotic atmosphere about the DT and tons of stuff to do.
 For those who haven’t been here, DTLA Weekly offers the following tour guide suggestions.

-Esotouric’s Secret Los Angeles
+Esotouric’s Secret Los Angeles brought to you by LAVA

 Esotouric is “not your ordinary tour company,”

 The company offers tours that cover infamous criminals, rock and roll, along with books and movies to name a few.
-Other interesting tours include: Weird West Adams, Hotel Horrors, Main Street Vice, and even Batchelder’s 100 Year Old Chocolate Shop.
+Other interesting tours include Weird West Adams, Hotel Horrors, Main Street Vice, and even Batchelder’s 100-Year-Old Chocolate Shop.
 When you’re on one of their tours and it’s time to eat, you won’t find yourself in a greasy burger joint; instead, you’ll nibble on Raymond Chandler-esque ice cream, eat donuts outside the liquor store Bukowski patronized, or participate in a dumpling picnic.

 El Pueblo de Los Angeles